rebma-io/lab/docs/organization/product-breakdown-structure.md

 # Product Breakdown Structure

+CONSTRUCTION: **Huge Work in Progress** This is just a quick intro to what a PBS is, but not _why_ you might want one, or how to implement one.
+I hope to dig into that in the future, but for now, I think it's better to at least plant the seed in your head.

 A [product breakdown
 structure](https://en.wikipedia.org/wiki/Product_breakdown_structure) (PBS) is
 just a way to decompose a product into all of its constituent parts.
 For example